-Approved 16 July 2020 by AAMI
+Approved 16 July 2020 and reaffirmed 6 October 2022 by AAMI

 Abstract: Provides targeted design constraints to enable rapid development of emergency use VAH equipment to treat patients with COVID-19 respiratory failure.
 This document is also intended to guide the review of an emergency use VAH by an authority having jurisdiction.